The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 openssl pkcs8 -topk8 -nocrypt -inform pem -in rsaPrivateKey.pem -outform pem -out privateKey.pem

-Sample JWT Generation Output
+Sample JWT generation output

 $ mvn exec:java -Dexec.mainClass=org.acme.security.jwt.GenerateToken -Dexec.classpathScope=test -Dsmallrye.jwt.sign.key.location=privateKey.pem